 Official website of the Johns Hopkins Antibiotic (ABX), HIV, Diabetes, and Psychiatry Guides, powered by Unbound Medicine.
 Johns Hopkins Guide App for iOS, iPhone, iPad, and Android included.
 Explore these free sample topics:

 -- The first section of this topic is shown below --

 Incidence and prevalence of type 1 diabetes (T1DM) in the U.S. (SEARCH for Diabetes in Youth Study Group)

-- In the SEARCH for Diabetes in Youth Study , incidence of T1DM highest among youth aged 10-14 years (25.9 per 100,000 person years) and lowest among youth aged 15-19 years (13.1 per 100,000 person years) in 2002-2003.
+- Significant increases in incidence were present in boys and girls, and all age groups except for children aged 0-4 years of age.
+The incidence was highest among youth aged 5-9 years (38.7 per 100,000 person years) and lowest among youth aged 15-19 years (14.8 per 100,000 person years) in 2009.

 - Prevalence of T1DM has also increased: 0.15% in 2001 to 0.19% in 2009 (30% increase).
 Significant increases in prevalence were seem among boy and girls, in all age groups, and all race/ethnic groups except for Asian Pacific Islanders and American Indians.

 - In 2009, the prevalence of T1DM was highest among children 15-19 (0.32%) and non-Hispanic Whites (0.25%).
 The lowest prevalence is observed among very young children aged 0-4 (0.03%) and American Indian (0.04%).